aseprite/aseprite/docs/ase-file-specs.md

 ### External Files Chunk (0x2008)

 A list of external files linked with this file can be found in the first frame.
-It might be used to reference external palettes or tilesets.
+It might be used to reference external palettes, tilesets, or extensions that make use of extended properties.

     DWORD       Number of entries
     BYTE[8]     Reserved (set to zero)
     + For each entry
-      DWORD     Entry ID (this ID is referenced by tilesets or palettes) BYTE[8]   Reserved (set to zero)
+      DWORD     Entry ID (this ID is referenced by tilesets, palettes, or extended properties) BYTE      Type
+                  0 - External palette
+                  1 - External tileset
+                  2 - Extension name for properties
+      BYTE[7]   Reserved (set to zero)
-      STRING    External file name
+      STRING    External file name or extension ID When this is an extension ID, it starts with the prefix "extension:"

 ### Mask Chunk (0x2016) DEPRECATED